 - Communicate in an effective and persuasive manner in a variety of public venues.

-You can apply to PACE any time, but most students apply during the second semester of their freshman year, or the first semester of their sophomore year.
+You can join PACE at any time, but most students do so during the second semester of their freshman year, or the first semester of their sophomore year.

-We encourage you to meet with a PACE advisor as soon as you decide to apply so we can help you plan your courses most efficiently.
+We encourage you to meet with a PACE advisor as soon as you form an interest in PACE so we can help you plan your courses most efficiently.